 6. We will research and record, by whatever means possible, mountain bike activities, their economic impact and potential within the Peak District National Park and publicise and disseminate this information through appropriate means.

 1. Peak District MTB is an advocacy group consisting of Members and a Committee who meet regularly.
 Any member can stand for election to the Committee.
 To stand they must give notice and a second, seven days prior to the Annual General Meeting.
 The Committee will have up to 12 members.
-Positions include, at minimum, a Chair, Treasurer and Secretary.
-Positions will be elected at the Annual General Meeting.
+Positions include, at minimum, a Chair, Treasurer and Secretary (Officers).
+To be elected to an Officer position, a person must have been a Committee Member for at least 3 months.
+Officer positions will be elected at the Annual General Meeting, or an Extraordinary General Meeting called for that purpose.
 The Committee reserve the right to add positions and to co-opt members of the Committee as events dictate.